EnableX/Gen_AI_Voice_Flutter/README.md

 A Flutter sample application demonstrating an AI-powered voice agent for credit card sales.
 This app showcases real-time voice interaction capabilities using the EnableX Voice Bot SDK, featuring an intuitive animated UI with live speaking indicators.

-## 🎯 Features

-- **Voice Call Integration**: Connect and disconnect from AI voice agent calls seamlessly
-- **Real-time Speaking Detection**: Visual indicators for when the bot or user is speaking
-- **Mute/Unmute Functionality**: Control audio input during calls
-- **Animated UI**:
-  - Pulse animation for connection status
-  - Breathing animation for the voice agent circle
-  - Wave animation when the bot is speaking
-- **Responsive Design**: Adapts to different screen sizes (mobile and tablet)
-- **Status Indicators**: Real-time connection and speaking status updates

 ## 📋 Prerequisites